-- 1 Amount includes the value of annual leave accrued during the year. - 2 STI bonus is for performance during the respective financial year using the criteria set out on page 18.
-STI's awarded is paid in two equal tranches over a one-year period, with outstanding amounts forfeited should the employee terminate their contract. - 3 Amount includes the value of long service leave accrued during the year. - 4 Increased rate of Directors fees for the role of Chairman. - 5 Peter Crowley resigned on 24th September 2019. - 6 This reflects the value of options earnt in Tranche 2 and 3 as the Tranche 1 options did not meet the hurdle rate of the options issued in 2020.
+1 Amount includes the value of annual leave accrued during the year.

+2 STI bonus is for performance during the respective financial year using the criteria set out on page 20.
+STI's awarded is paid in two equal tranches over a one-year period, with outstanding amounts forfeited should the employee terminate their contract.

+3 Amount includes the value of long service leave accrued during the year.

+4 Increased rate of Directors fees for the role of Chairman.

+5 This reflects the value of performance rights issued in 2019 & 2020 expected to meet the hurdle rates.